Learning to Save Money

 This sounds obvious, but if you live someplace where electricity is expensive, simply turning off lights and electrical appliances when they're not in use can save you a whole lot of money.

 Also, unplug chargers and power adapters when they're not being used.
 They still draw some current even when they're not attached to anything.
+The same is true of most battery backups for computers and electronic equipment.
+Choose an energy-saving battery backup to save both watts and money.

 Consider an ESCO.
 In most places in the United States, you can buy your electricity from a different company than the one that actually delivers it to your home.
 These companies are collectively called "energy service companies," or "ESCOs" for short.
 You may or may not be able to find a cheaper provider than your local electric company (called the "incumbent provider") whose wires run the juice to you home, but it's worth checking out.